MECHBLAZE

 Sound 7

-MECHBLAZE is a no-nonsense run and gun mech shooter with some great bosses to take down.
-The game does have a bit of a learning curve due to the controls, but multiple difficulty settings ensure that it is accessible to players of all skill levels.
-Fans of ASTRO PORT and the Astro Saga universe that they have created will have the most fun with this game, but we also recommend it to anyone who loves a good shooter.
+MECHBLAZE is a no-nonsense run-and-gun mech shooter with some great bosses to take down.
+The game has a bit of a learning curve due to the controls, but multiple difficulty settings ensure it is accessible to players of all skill levels.
+Fans of ASTRO PORT and the Astro Saga universe they have created will have the most fun with this game, but we recommend it to anyone who loves a good shooter.

-Gameplay: Plenty of guns and more than enough enemies to shoot at.
+Gameplay: The game features plenty of guns and more than enough enemies to shoot at.

 Graphics: The enemy designs and animations look great.